-A child arrangements order is an order outlining the arrangements as to the person with whom the child will live under the provisions of section 14 of the Children and Families Act 2014.
+A child arrangements order is an order outlining the arrangements as to the person with whom the student will live under the provisions of section 14 of the Children and Families Act 2014.

-A special guardianship order is an order appointing one or more individuals to be a child's special guardian or guardians.
+A special guardianship order is an order appointing one or more individuals to be a student's special guardian or guardians.

-- 3. A previously looked after child is a child who immediately moved on from that status after becoming subject to an adoption, child arrangement order or special guardianship order. - 4.
+- 3. A previously looked after student is a student who immediately moved on from that status after becoming subject to an adoption, student arrangement order or special guardianship order. - 4.
 Catholic means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 Those who have difficulty obtaining written evidence of baptism or reception should contact their parish priest who, after consulting with the Diocese, will decide how the question of baptism or reception is to be resolved and how written evidence is to be produced in accordance with the law of the Church. - 5.
 Catechumen means a member of the catechumenate of a Catholic Church and is a person who is receiving instruction in preparation for baptism.
 This must be evidenced by a certificate of reception into the order of catechumens. - 6.
 Eastern Christian Church includes Orthodox Churches, and must be evidenced by a certificate of baptism or reception from the authorities of that Church.
 Those who have difficulty obtaining written evidence of baptism or reception should contact the Diocese who will decide how the question of baptism or reception is to be resolved and how written evidence is to be produced in accordance with the law of the Church. - 7.
-Children of other Christian denominations mean children who are members of a Church or religious community that practises Trinitarian baptism recognised by the Catholic Church.
+Students of other Christian denominations means students who are members of a Church or religious community that practises Trinitarian baptism recognised by the Catholic Church.
 Applicants must provide a baptismal certificate or where child baptism is not practised, a letter confirming their church membership from their minister or faith leader. - 8.
-Children of other faiths mean children who are members of a religious community that does not fall within the definitions above.
+Students of other faiths means students who are members of a religious community that does not fall within the definitions above.
 Applicants must provide a letter of support to confirm their faith membership from their minister or faith leader. - 9.
 Home address is the primary parental address which will be used in applying the admission criteria.
 This means that, when stating the choice of school, the parental address at the time of application should be given.
-The address of childminders or other family members who may share in the care of the child must not be used as the home address.
-Documentary evidence may be requested. - 10.
-Brother or sister means a child who lives as a brother or sister in the same house, including natural brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, or the child of a parent's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
-It also includes natural brothers or sisters where the child for whom the school place is sought is not living in the same family unit at the same address as that sibling.
+The address of childminders or other family members who may share in the care of the student must not be used as the home address.
+Documentary evidence may be requested.

-11. Parent means all natural parents, any person who is not a parent but has parental responsibility for the child, or who has care of the child (having care of a child means that the child lives with and is looked after by that person).
+10. Parent means all natural parents, any person who is not a parent but has parental responsibility for the student, or who has care of the student (having care of a student means that the student lives with and is looked after by that person).